 I've taught it for years.

-Some police work in the past, and because of all that, self-defense is always a big issue to me.
+And because of all that, self-defense is always a big issue to me.

-And there were some lessons learned over the last two cases that involved handguns standing your ground, justifiable self-defense.
+And there were some lessons learned over the last two cases that involved handguns, standing your ground, justifiable self-defense.

-And uh I had tried to get a hold of you a year ago because I ran into a woman whose husband has been incarcerated for five years.
+And I had tried to get a hold of you a year ago because I ran into a woman whose husband has been incarcerated for five years.

 He had two local businesses.

-Uh so what happened with him is he got a call at home that someone had just burglarized his pizzeria.
+So what happened with him is he got a call at home that someone had just burglarized his pizzeria.

-He was up there within a few minutes, he looked at the tape, got a description of the assailant, found him in a parking lot less than a half hour away.
+He looked at the tape, got a description of the assailant, found him in the parking lot less than a half hour away.

 He had 911 on the call, you know, online.

-Right, and uh he noticed the same assailant was attacking a woman getting in her vehicle with a little girl.
+And he noticed the same assailant was attacking a woman getting in her vehicle with a little girl.

-So he intervened verbally and hey, you know, what are you doing?
+So he intervened verbally and, hey, you know, what are you doing?

 And I would do the same thing.